 Many young people who experiment with volatile substances do so out of curiosity or a desire to experiment.
 They may try misusing them in order to copy older peers or to be part of a group, or even in order to shock parents or carers.
 Solvent abuse is also difficult to detect: unlike alcohol, it doesn’t always make the breath smell; and (again unlike alcohol) misusers ‘sober up’ quickly.

 Long-term or ‘chronic’ solvent abuse can be a sign of problems in other areas of a person’s life, such as bereavement, divorce or stress.
 Although there is little research about why adults misuse volatile substances, reasons may include: repeating a youthful experience at a time of stress, loss or other difficulty; using volatile substances as substitute for other drugs when these are difficult to obtain; or using volatile substances instead of illegal drugs to avoid producing a positive drug test.

 In the UK, the British Crime Survey estimated that approximately 57,000 adults (aged 16 and over) misused volatile substances in 2010 (the last year on record).
-The Health and Social Care Information Centre reported that 2.9% of young people (aged 11-15) said they misused volatile substances in 2014.
+NHS Digital reported that 4.4% of young people (aged 11-15) in England said they misused volatile substances in 2016.

 How do volatile substances work?